ybbus/jsonrpc/README.md

 ```

 ## Getting started
-Let's say we want to retrieve a person with a specific id using rpc-json over http.
+Let's say we want to retrieve a person struct with a specific id using rpc-json over http.
-Then we want to save this person with new properties.
+Then we want to save this person after we changed a property.
-We have to provide basic authentication credentials.
 (Error handling is omitted here)

 ```go